 I was born in India and spent the first 18 years of my life there.
-I visit once or twice a year with my children (2 and 5 years) and they completely revel in the assault on their senses and how different things are from where they presently live (San Francisco and London).
+I visit once or twice a year with my children, and they completely revel in the assault on their senses and how different things are from home.

 I am also a huge fan of exposing kids to different cultures at a young age.
 I believe it breeds open-minded adults who are able to truly appreciate the world’s diversity.
 And as exposure to diversity goes, few countries offer as much opportunity as this one.
 A visit to India will not leave you unmarked, and it’s a wonderfully rich experience to gift your children.

 Tips for Visiting India with Kids